arpitbbhayani/articles/blogs/decipher-single-xor.md

 ## Deciphering

 Now that we have everything we require to directly get the plain text out of the given ciphertext we wrap it in a function that iterates over all possible encryption keys, decrypts the ciphertext, computes the fitting quotient and returns the one that minimizes the quotient as the original message.
-Python based implementation of this deciphering logic is as illustrated below.
+Python-based implementation of this deciphering logic is as illustrated below.

 ```python
 def decipher(text: bytes) -> Tuple[bytes, int]: